 Canvas is another material that is used for an embroidery project.
 This is suitable for different types of embroidery projects.
 There’re different types of canvas available on the market.

 Canvas is suitable for doing embroidery work.
 So, if you love canvas, buy it for your next embroidery work.

 Number 5: Hardanger Fabrics:

-This Hardanger fabric is a 100% cotton fabric.
+This Hardanger fabric is 100% cotton fabric.
 It’s an Evenweave fabric with 22count.
-Hardanger fabric is woven with a double thread, and it originated in Norway, and its each double thread group is counted as only one.
+Hardanger fabric is woven with a double thread, and it originated in Norway, and each double thread group is counted as only one.

 This fabric you can use for cutwork, blackwork, Hardanger embroidery, and counted thread embroidery techniques as well.
 But if you use this fabric for cross stitch, it will word over two thread groups which result in a count of eleven squares per single inch.

 You not going to find this fabric in a different type of color, because it’s available in a limited section of color, but it’s perfect.

 Hardanger fabrics are another high-quality fabric, that is used for embroidery projects.
 If you think this is suitable for your next embroidery project, you can purchase it.